 Leadership and Engagement – why is this important?

-Gallup have conducted research into employee engagement over the last 25 years.
-Gallop’s Q12 survey is also considered the most effective measure of employee engagement.
+What are you doing to develop your managers?
+Are they representing leadership from the front?
+Gallup have conducted research into employee engagement over 30 years.
+Gallup’s Q12 survey is also considered the most effective measure of employee engagement.

 Further more, you now don’t need to purchase the Q12 survey, or other employee engagement surveys to measure employee engagement.
 I’ve worked in organisations who did conduct employee surveys.
-Surveys can be detrimental to employee engagement, but very little is done with the information.
+Surveys can be detrimental to employee engagement, but very little is done with the information

 What are the 12 questions?